FRR95/Proyecto-API-Buscador-Backend-I/README.md

 # Tattoo and piercing shop

 Hi Geeks!
-I have made an application where you put the number and type of dumpling you want and you recieve the cheapes prize you have to pay based on an arithmetic average
+I have made a backend application based on a Tatto and piercing shop where you can register and login and more things explained below!

 ## Index 🧾
 <details>